Narayana-Rao/PolSAR-tools/paper/paper.md

     * Degree of Polarization (DOP) [@barakat1977degree]

 # Acknowledgements
 The authors would like to thank the developers of [QGIS Plugin Builder](https://github.com/g-sherman/Qgis-Plugin-Builder).
-Authors acknowledge the [GEO-AWS Earth Observation Cloud Credits Program](https://www.earthobservations.org/aws.php), which supported the computation, development, and testing of ```SAR tools``` on AWS cloud platform through the project: ```AWS4AgriSAR-Crop inventory mapping from SAR data on cloud computing platform.```
+Authors acknowledge the [GEO-AWS Earth Observation Cloud Credits Program](https://www.earthobservations.org/aws.php), which supported the computation, development, and testing of ```PolSAR tools``` on AWS cloud platform through the project: ```AWS4AgriSAR-Crop inventory mapping from SAR data on cloud computing platform.```

 # References